sporto/elm-tutorial/030_elm_arch/composing.md

 The main application `view` renders the `Widget.view`.
 But `Widget.view` expects an address of type `Widget.Action`.
 And expects a model of type `Widget.Model`.

 - We use `Signal.forwardTo` to create the expected address by the children component.
+- We only pass the part of the model that the children component cares about i.e. `model.widgetModel`.